documenting-ruby/documenting-ruby.github.io/_posts/2011-10-06-step-by-step-guide.markdown

 <a name="SetUp"></a>
 ## Getting Set Up

+The Git steps below are carefully detailed in the GitHub Help center how-to _[Fork A Repo](https://help.github.com/articles/fork-a-repo/)_.

 Fork the [ruby repository on GitHub](https://github.com/ruby/ruby).

-Clone your new repo:
+Clone your newly-forked repository (where `YOUR_USERNAME` replaced with your GitHub username):
 {% highlight bash %}
-git clone git@github.com:ruby/ruby.git
+git clone git@github.com:YOUR_USERNAME/ruby.git
 {% endhighlight %}

-Add the upstream remote:
+Add the `upstream` remote:
 {% highlight bash %}
 git remote add upstream https://github.com/ruby/ruby.git git fetch upstream git merge upstream/trunk
 {% endhighlight %}

 Choose some code to document.
-You can use our [suggestions for code to document](undocumented-areas.html) or follow these instructions to generate your own list of undocumented code.
+Follow these instructions to generate a list of undocumented code.
 Check ruby's [list of Doc-labeled Pull Requests](https://github.com/ruby/ruby/labels/Doc) for a list of documentation other people are working on.